 As a great believer in the sanity of asking ‘can I do anything about this?’
 I developed a step-by-step approach to damage limitation of my self-esteem.
 So, when looking in the mirror naked puts you off your next meal, remember, this too shall pass…

 Practical strategies for speedy restoration

 When I could no longer play netball (aged 52), and the masochist personal trainer was kicked into touch (lest I suffer heart failure) then yoga has been a fabulous replacement.
-My advice would be find a teacher who takes the time to focus on you), use the time to simply breathe, stretch, and notice how your body feels.
+My advice would be find a teacher who takes the time to focus on you, and use that time to simply breathe, stretch, and notice how your body feels.
 Before you know it, suppleness is restored, limbs become elongated, joints move freely, and you can start to strut your stuff like Mr Travolta in Saturday Night Fever.